moeenmeigooni/peptide-conductance/README.md

 # peptide-conductance
-Python scripts for MD simulations and conformational analysis of peptides in STM break junction
+Python scripts for MD simulations and conformational analysis of peptides in STM break junction.

 Directories organized by amino acid composition